mapouseraphin/k01-tb-genomics-paper1/paper1_README.md

 # Paper 1 — Replicate-Anchored iSNV Detection Calibration in *Mycobacterium tuberculosis*

-This repository accompanies the manuscript *"Replicate-anchored calibration of within-host single nucleotide variant detection in Mycobacterium tuberculosis whole genome sequencing"* (Séraphin et al., submitted to *Microbial Genomics* as a Short Communication, May 2026).
+This repository accompanies the manuscript in preparation *"Replicate-anchored calibration of within-host single nucleotide variant detection in Mycobacterium tuberculosis whole genome sequencing"* (Séraphin et al., May 2026).

 The work develops and validates a multi-criteria, lexicographically ranked, bootstrap-stabilized calibration framework for per-specimen intra-host single-nucleotide variant (iSNV) detection in *M. tuberculosis* whole-genome sequencing.
 Within-patient replicate sputum pairs from a pre-treatment TB cohort in Accra, Ghana, are scored across the joint (DP, AD, MAF) grid and ranked by reproducibility.
 Resulting thresholds are reported as a three-tier sensitivity ladder and applied to the full 97-patient cohort.